Sammysoft/zoafoundation-org/README.md

-# Getting Started with Create React App
+# Frontend Setup For A Website With React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).